dhess/pinpon/README.md

 more physically secure host running the `pinpon` server on my internal network, I can better protect my AWS credentials and limit network access on the GPIO device to just the `pinpon` service.

-# Caveats

-`pinpon` is far from ready for prime-time, production use.
-At this time, it's basically a quick little hack.
-I do not recommend that you use it in its current state.